Determining the bubble nucleation efficiency of low-energy nuclear recoils in superheated C$_3$F$_8$ dark matter detectors: Appendix B: Model bias

 \section{Appendix B: Model bias}

-The fit results of 25 parametrically simulated data sets shown in Fig.~\ref{fig:bias} are all in reasonable agreement with the input parameters used to generate the Monte Carlo data (i.e.\ at no point do the fits completely lie outside the $1\,\sigma$ band of the true model).
-However, it is also apparent from Fig.~\ref{fig:bias} that in some cases, there are persistent (albeit small) offsets between the average fit results and the input parameters, such as for fluorine at an efficiency of $1$ for either threshold.
-To provide a more clear estimation of the magnitude of the bias, the results for the $25$ simulated datasets are averaged by combining the marginal log-likelihood functions in each parameter \cite{barlow}.
-This is shown in Fig.~\ref{fig:average_bias}, and confirms the conclusions that can be drawn from Fig.~\ref{fig:bias} as well --- that the fluorine $100\%$ point is consistently over-estimated, and the carbon efficiency curves under-estimated.
-The average residual for each parameter can be used to define a ``bias function'' $B_\theta$, with which the estimate of a parameter $\theta$ is given by:
+The fit results of 25 parametrically simulated datasets shown in Fig.~\ref{fig:bias} are all in reasonable agreement with the input parameters used to generate the Monte Carlo data (i.e.\ at no point do the fits completely lie outside the $1 \sigma$ band of the true model).
+However, it is also apparent from Fig.~\ref{fig:bias} that in some cases, there are persistent (albeit small) offsets between the average fit results and the input parameters; notably, the fluorine $100\%$ point is consistently overestimated, and the carbon efficiency curves underestimated.
+The mean residual for each parameter can be used to define a ``bias function'' $B_\theta$, with which the estimate of a parameter $\theta$ is given by:

-This can be used to amend reported uncertainties to account for the bias in the methodology, or even correct for it.
-Conservatively, one could expand the reported error bands for the data fit by subtracting the upper or lower (as appropriate) $1\,\sigma$ limit of $B_\theta$ from each parameter.
+This can be used to amend reported uncertainties to account for biases inherent in the likelihood function, or even correct for them.
+Conservatively, one could expand the reported error bands for the data fit by subtracting the upper or lower (as appropriate) $1 \sigma$ limit of $B_\theta$ from each parameter.
 Less conservatively, one could shift the uncertainty band on both sides by the appropriate bias limit, and shift the reported best-fit value by the best-fit value of $B_\theta$.

 However, this nominal method of application assumes that the bias function is ``flat'', i.e.\ that it is a constant not dependent on the true value of any parameters.
 Specifically, the presumption is that $B (\theta_\mathrm{True}) = B(\hat{\theta})$ for the real data.
 Since the Monte Carlo data described was generated from a single point in the parameter space, this assumption remains untested, with the worst-case scenario being that the bias function varies rapidly as a function of multiple parameters (the bias in $\theta_i$ could depend on the true value of $\theta_j$).